patrickf2000/lila/docs/language.md

-## Dash Language
+## Lila Language

-This is a very high-level overview of the Dash language.
+This is a very high-level overview of the Lila language.
 For more practical examples, see the "examples" and "test" directory.
 Unless otherwise noted, everything here is implemented.

+### File Types

+`.ls` denotes a Lila source; `.lh` denotes Lila header.

 ### Types